By David Joel Miller.

-My take on this is that if when you try to meditate or be mindful and all that comes up is overwhelming pain, you need to seek professional help to process and work through that pain.
-Otherwise you are at high risk to keep running from the pain until one day your escape mechanism stops working.
+My take on this is that if when you try to meditate or be mindful and all that comes up is an overwhelming pain, you need to seek professional help to process and work through that pain.
+Otherwise, you are at high risk to keep running from the pain until one day your escape mechanism stops working.

 Plenty of alcoholics and addicts will tell you that one day their drug of choice stopped working.
 Any effort to deny the pain can only work for so long and then eventually you will have to face the problem you have been running from.

 Drugs and alcohol are common ways of trying to escape feelings but there are others.
 Using drugs in this way is a very dangerous habit.
 The relief from the pain is short-lived.
 When the drugs wear off the pain returns, only now it feels even more overwhelming.
 So you use again.
 The intervals between uses get shorter and the amount you need to use gets larger and there you are one day at you upper limit and still feeling the emotional pain.

 Most of us are not good at reading our body sensations.
 We humans often confuse thirst and hunger, resulting in consuming excess calories and weight gain.
 We also confuse physical and emotional pain.
 Physical pain may be managed by medication but emotional pain, most of the time you need to feel it, in a safe environment, in order to heal it.

 America is currently facing an epidemic of prescription drug abuse.